 My next task was to verify that this memorial plaque was indeed something which had belonged to St. Mary’s church in Stainburn.
 There are few inhabitants living in this isolated village on the top of a hill overlooking Wharfedale and they are outnumbered by sheep in the ratio of about 500:1, this having been upland livestock farming territory since time immemorial.
 Our local volunteer key-holder however, did hold some clues.
 Showing her a printed screenshot of the eBay page prompted a surprised shriek of “Yes!”.
 She continued, “that’s not a memorial plaque – it’s a Bible stand that used to sit on the altar when I was growing up here.
 It once fell on my foot – it’s very heavy and it hurt!”.
 As a result of the injury, the stand had been banished to the vestry in the 1970s, the back door to which had in fact been where the burglars had forced their way in, no doubt passing the Bible-stand when entering and exiting.
 To all intents and purposes, Walter Hall’s Bible stand had been cast aside and forgotten about for years to come.

 Having established the Bible-stand appeared to be the one once given to the church in memory of Margaret Hall and probably taken during the burglary, my next task was to persuade the eBay seller to, at least, end the auction and permit us to see the Bible stand to verify its authenticity.
 “I bought it in good faith”, was the response.
 The seller stood his ground, “I have a little eBay shop and I buy and sell things I find at boot fairs.
 It’s mine to sell”.
 I enquired of him how he had come about such a Bible stand.
 Of course, he couldn’t remember who had sold it to him and he was being absolutely reasonable as someone trying to make an honest living.
 I thanked him for his troubles and decided the only course of action was to speak to the police to see if they had any record of a stolen Bible stand from all those years ago.
-If it had been recorded as stolen in the burglary, surely the seller would have no option but to return it or face being charged with handling stolen goods under Section 22 of the Theft Act 1968.
-My training from a job I did in the past as a crime investigator kicked in.
-This would be very difficult to prove, after all he had bought it in good faith at a boot fair and was not being dishonest.
+If it had been recorded as stolen in the burglary, surely the seller returning it would be the only moral course of action.
+We couldn’t even prove the handling of stolen goods under Section 22 of the Theft Act 1968.
+After all he had bought it in good faith at a boot fair and was not being dishonest.
 How could we prove mens rea?
 Could we even prove it had been stolen?
-Theft was impossible to establish beyond the balance of probabilities in a legal sense.
 Maybe a moral rather than a legal resolution was necessary.
 Tactful negotiation was the key.

 Nevertheless, I needed to somehow register this as a stolen item to bolster my appeal for the Bible-stand’s return so my next call was to North Yorkshire Police to ask whether it would be possible to retrospectively add a suspected stolen item to a property-list from a burglary that occurred some twelve years earlier.
 The question as to whether this was a unique item remained – could this particular item, which I’d never seen or touched, be established to be the very item which since the 1800s had stood on the altar of St. Mary’s church in Stainburn.
 Could it be a copy or replica?
 Victorian Bible stands don’t normally display a serial number!